The Historical Timeline of LWCC

 April: LWCC pays out a 2014 dividend of $93.7 million, for a cumulative total of $394 million returned in 12 years.
 Breaking a company record for the third-consecutive time, this dividend marks LWCC’s highest to date.

-June: LWCC is named to the 2015 Ward’s 50 group of top-performing insurance companies.
+July: LWCC is named to the 2015 Ward’s 50 group of top-performing insurance companies.
 Ward Group is the trusted leader of bench marking and best practices services for the insurance industry and analyzes over 3,000 property-casualty insurance companies domiciled in the United States to identify top performers.
+This marks the tenth year LWCC has received this prestigious designation.

 June: A.M.
 Best reaffirms LWCC’s financial strength rating (FSR) of “A” (Excellent) and issuer credit rating (ICR) of “a+.”
 This marks the 14th consecutive year LWCC earns an “A” rating from A.M.
 Best.